17 December 2016

 Botanical name: Allium schoenoprasum

-Life cycle: Bulb-forming herbaceous perennial.
+Life cycle: Bulb-forming herbaceous perennial herb.

 Native: Europe, Asia.
-Nauralized in North America.
+Naturalized in North America.

 Height: 12"